 But the wine got off on the long journey to England, and the need to preserve it led the merchants to add brandy to it.
 This stabilized the wine and allowed it to withstand the temperatures and humidity of boat trips.
 This mix excited the English, encouraging them to settle in the city and open their own cellars there.
 Hence, there are so many British names in the brands.

 A century later, in 1756, the Portuguese Prime Minister, Marqués de Pombal, established the geographical limits of the Port wine vineyards, creating the “Demarcated Region of the Duoro”.
 The vineyards were classified according to their quality and the standards to produce wine were established.

 There are about 33,000 certified grape growers in the Douro region and more than 30 grape varieties accepted to produce this wine.
 They are grown in steep terrace which makes it very difficult to mechanize the process.
 But the conditions of climate, soil and grape variety of Douro Wine Region cannot be replicated elsewhere in the world!!

-There is a whole tourism business around this business: wine tasting, steam train trips, cruise on the Douro, participating in a harvest, etc. Let’s get to know the product better!
+There is a whole tourism business around this business: wine tasting, steam train trips, cruise on the Douro, participating in a harvest, Wine souvenirs, etc. Let’s get to know the product better!

 Credit: Flickr matte0ne

 WHAT TYPES OF PORT WINE ARE THERE?
 (STYLES OF PORT)

 What are fortified wines?